denten-courses/computing-context/lecture-notes/lecture-4.md

 # http://nlp.stanford.edu/software/stanford-ner-2014-06-16.zip
 # unzip the file

-# make sure you get this path right!
+# The path should point to the unzipped folder, for example ~/Downloads/stanford-ner-2014-06-16/...
+Replace "path/to" below with the path to this folder
-st = NERTagger("/usr/share/stanford-ner/classifiers/all.3class.distsim.crf.ser.gz",
+st = NERTagger("path/to/stanford-ner-2014-06-16/classifiers/all.3class.distsim.crf.ser.gz",
-"/usr/share/stanford-ner/stanford-ner.jar")
+"/path/to/stanford-ner-2014-06-16/stanford-ner.jar")

+# example of use on string
 raw = "Emma Watson is attending Columbia University in New York" st.tag(raw.split())